Your guide to the 2023/24 Students Reinventing Cities competition

 - Quality of the team and their approach to developing the project.

 - Quality of design and relevance of the project

 - Proposed solutions aligned with the Green & Thriving Neighbourhoods Guidance

 - Feasibility of the project.

-For each site, the final projects are evaluated by a jury that will be composed of representatives from the city, C40 and may include external international experts.
+For each site, the final projects are evaluated (anonymously) by a jury composed of representatives from the city, C40 and external experts.
 The composition of the juries will be made public.One winner will be chosen per city/site; some projects may be awarded a special mention.
 Please refer to the Regulations Document for a more detailed breakdown of the scoring criteria.

-For each site, the winning team will:
+For each city/site, the winning team will receive:

-Receive public recognition by both the city and C40.
-This will include the receipt of an official Certificate signed by the Mayor of the city and the Executive Director of C40.
+- An official Certificate signed by the Mayor of the city and the Executive Director of C40.

-Be invited to present their project to business leaders, city officials and/or leading climate organisations.
+- Be invited to present their project to business leaders, city officials and/or leading climate organisations.

 Keep me posted!